devleague/js-calculator/README.md

 We will be creating a calculators by utilizing the **Revealing Module Pattern**.
 Scope also comes into play in this exercise as a way to create functions and variables that are either both **privately** or **publically** available.

-The `CalculatorFactory` will return an object when invoked.
+The `CalculatorModule` will return an object when invoked.
 This object will have functions attached to it that perform different operations.
 Users will not be able to access these functions without first creating a new Calculator.

 This calculator will also have private variables: `total` and `memory`.
 Users will not be able to access these values directly.
 Only the functions will be able to interact with those values, functions like: `.add()`, `.subtract()`, `.multiply()`, `.divide()`, etc.

 ##example of useage

-    var myCalculator = CalculatorFactory(); // creates a new calculator to be used myCalculator.load(6); // initial value to be stored in a private variable named `total` myCalculator.add(5); // adds 5 to `total`
+    var myCalculator = calculatorModule(); // creates a new calculator to be used myCalculator.load(6); // initial value to be stored in a private variable named `total` myCalculator.add(5); // adds 5 to `total`
     myCalculator.getTotal(); // returns the value of `total`